 - Allison transmission ran in “Econo” if applicable.

 - Do not tailgate or follow too closely.

 - Use and monitor a fuel performance readout computer.

 There is an additional approach to stretch your fuel dollar that is not about making a gallon go further but rather reducing the cost per gallon.
-There are countless discounts, loyalty offerings, credit card rebates, etc., that can help reduce your fuel costs.
-RV travelers can obtain instant fuel discounts at Pilot Flying J locations.
-Save 5 cents per gallon on gasoline or 8 cents per gallon diesel fuel in the United States.
+With a Good Sam Membership, you save 5 cents per gallon on gasoline or 8 cents per gallon of diesel fuel in the United States at Pilot Flying J locations.
 In Canada, travelers can save 1 cent per liter of both gas and diesel fuel.

 Also, searching online for the lowest-price fuel in your area can further aid in staying within your budget.

 So, let’s keep the fuel companies honest.
 Burning a little less to reduce fuel consumption contributes to reduced demand.
 Paying a little less by shopping for the best price supports competitive pricing.